How to create a prospecting plan in 4 steps

 3. Achievable

-• Definition : An achievable goal is ambitious but realistic, taking into account the team's current resources and capabilities.
+• Definition : An achievable goal is ambitious yet realistic, taking into account the team's current resources and capabilities.
 A goal that is too ambitious can discourage teams, while an achievable goal motivates them to move forward.

 4. Realistic